anthonyjdella/rcs-unlocked/README.md

 ---

-### Step 3: Package Menu
+### Step 3: Show Package Options as a Carousel

-Create a template - Rich Card Carousel
+Create a carousel template that displays available package options, each with actions.

 <details>
   <summary>Click to view the code</summary>